-From Ethereum to testnet, and adding EVM compatible chains like BSC, Polygon and Avalanche
+From Ethereum to testnet, and adding EVM-compatible chains and Layer-2 networks

 Selecting a Network in Metamask

-This guide assumes you already have Metamask installed.
-If you don’t, install Metamask through the official website.
+This guide assumes you already have MetaMask installed.
+If you don’t, install the MetaMask extension by following the guide on the official website.
 It will standard be set to the Ethereum blockchain (see image below).
 Despite current high gas fees, the Ethereum blockchain still is home to many innovations and dapp developments.

-If you want to change the network of your Metamask, for example to the Kovan test network, you need to click the ‘down arrow’ next to the current network.
+If you want to change the network of your MetaMask, for example, to the Polygon network, you need to click the ‘down arrow’ next to the current network.
 It will open a menu where you can select a different network.

 - Click “Add Network”